 This includes charitable and arts projects, consumer-based businesses, such as cafes and pizzerias, renewable energy schemes – and even the property market.

-But is it regulated?
+But is crowdfunding regulated?

-Last April, the Financial Conduct Authority took on formal responsibility for policing crowdfunding platforms, and built a regulatory vehicle for the industry.
+Back in 2015 the Financial Conduct Authority took on formal responsibility for policing crowdfunding platforms, and built a regulatory vehicle for the industry.

 Crowdfunding is risky – but also offers potentially big rewards